Azure/portaldocs/portal-sdk/generated/top-extensions-authentication-procedures.md

 1. **Prerequisite:** If your extension requires access to a resource other than ARM, you will need to provide an `oAuthClientId` in the [EasyStart Onboarding](https://aka.ms/portalfx/easystart) tool for your extension.
 If you only need access to ARM, you do not need to define a `resourceAccess` section in your extension's configuration.

+2. Go to your extension's 1P app by visiting https://aka.ms/firstpartyportal.
+Pre-authorize the portal's client ID in that respective cloud with the "user_impersonation" scope.
+This is required to allow the portal to be able to fetch tokens on behalf of the extension's 1P app.
+(For quick reference, portal's clientID in fairfax is `c836cbdb-7a5b-44cc-a54f-564b4b486fc6`.
+Portal's client ID in all other clouds is `c44b4083-3bb0-49c1-b47d-974e53cbdf3c`)

-2. Add the desired resources to your extension's hosting service configuration.
+3. Add the desired resources to your extension's hosting service configuration.
    *  In your extension's hosting service configuration(s), add a new `authorization` property with the desired resource access.
        * **Note:** the ARM resource (name: "") is not included.
 All extensions will now get the portal's ARM access token by default without needing to define it in configuration.